JordanWu1997/I3_Sway_Config/README.md

 <details open>
 <summary>Click to expand/shrink</summary>

-- Although keyboard-driven workflow is favored in i3, keeping mouse function has no harm
+- Although the keyboard-driven workflow is favored in i3, keeping mouse function has no harm
-- This part configuration can be configured in
+- This part configuration can be found in
     - `./config/i3/configs/i3_bindkey.config`

 ### Touchpad Usage